“There is one thing stronger than all the armies of the world, and that is an idea whose time has come”- Victor Hugo

 Since healthcare professionals have a super busy schedule, they do not have time to catch up on ongoing events and webinars.

-A great way of boosting your video marketing campaign is to shoot the ongoing live events and webinars and share them through email or via your own healthcare portal with the healthcare professionals.
+A great way of boosting your video marketing campaign is to shoot the ongoing live events and webinars and share them through email or via your own healthcare portal with healthcare professionals.

 Pro-tip: Don’t make the mistake of sending a long video to your healthcare professionals.
 They probably don’t have enough time to watch all of it.
 Instead, edit the best parts of the speech or event, and compile various snippets to form a short and crisp video.
 You can even use it as a part of your email marketing campaign.